 Pocket springs are steel springs that come in a synthetic bag.
 Each spring is individually packed so that the springs can work independently of each other.

 A pocket spring mattress has many advantages but also a number of disadvantages.
-The advantages are good ventilation, cool mattress type.
+The advantages are good ventilation and a cool mattress type.
 The disadvantages are that a pocket mattress can move quite a bit and that the foam rubber frame covers a large part of the lying area.

-Namely 15 cm per side is 30 cm in total and that is one-third of a 90 x 200 mattress!
-People can also experience increased muscle tension due to the magnetic field created by the steel springs.
+15 cm per side is 30 cm in total, and that is one-third of a 90 x 200 mattress!
 This can manifest itself in nocturnal cramps in the calves and toes during the night.

 Cold foam Mattresses

 Cold foam is perhaps the best material for making mattresses.
-It offers a lot of resilience and therefore supports.
-The cold foam also has a particularly good ventilation capacity due to the open-cell structure and its service life is long.
+It offers a lot of resilience and, therefore, support.
+The cold foam also has a particularly good ventilation capacity due to its open-cell structure, and its service life is long.

 The disadvantages of cold foam are the relatively high purchase price and the quality differences.
-It can be really difficult to find a good quality cold foam.
+It can be really difficult to find good-quality cold foam.
 If your supplier offers a mattress with ‘comfort foam’, this can mean anything, but usually, it is not about cold foam but about the much cheaper Polyether foam.